CHEWCHEWW/react-web-editor/README.md

   - What is?
   <p></p>
   The Text Editor Component is a block component.
-A settings window is built in this component.
-You can type message using this component, and change style by using settings window.
+This component is a simple rich text editor.
+Basically, you can type a text.
+Another feature is text styler. settings window is built in this component.
+It makes you can change style by using settings window.
   <p></p>
   If you hover your cursor to this compoenent, then two tabs appear on the screen.
-First tab is a drag handler.
-It helps you change component location.
-Second tab is a Setting window handler.
-If you put your cursor to second tab, this window will be appear on the screen.
+The First tab is a drag handler.
+It helps you change component's location.
+The Second tab is a Setting window handler.
+If you put your cursor to second tab, this window will appears on the screen.
   <p></p>

   - Props